Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Dan Tri) - A questionnaire surveying family social status for students at a high school in China has caused a storm on social networks in the country recently.

-The incident occurred at Longming High School (Shanghai, China) when students were asked to answer a questionnaire ranking their parents' financial status and social status.
+The incident happened at Longming High School (Shanghai, China) when students were asked to answer a questionnaire ranking the financial status and social status of their parents.

 The questionnaire was accompanied by a picture of a ladder with levels 1 to 10.
 Level 1 was described as the parent's "lowest-paying, low-level job," while level 10 represented "higher education and better employment."
 Students were asked to choose one of those levels to describe their parent's occupation.